Implement your own service registration mechanism#

 This implementation is simplistic.

-Typically, instead of creating a service instance with values from the configuration, you would connect to a service discovery backend, look for the service and build the list of service instance accordingly.
+Typically, instead of creating a service instance with values from the configuration, you would connect to a service registration backend, look for the service and build the list of service instance accordingly.

 That’s why the method returns a Uni